-An action for medical, dental or podiatric malpractice must be commenced within two years and six months of the act, omission or failure complained of or last treatment where there is a continuous treatment for the same illness, injury or condition which gave rise to the said act, omission or failure;
+An action for medical, dental, or podiatric malpractice must be commenced within two years and six months of the act, omission or failure complained of or last treatment where there is continuous treatment for the same illness, personal injury, or condition which gave rise to the said act, omission or failure; provided, however, that:

 - (a) where the action is based upon the discovery of a foreign object in the body of the patient, the action may be commenced within one year of the date of such discovery or of the date of discovery of facts which would reasonably lead to such discovery, whichever is earlier; and

-- (ii) the date of the last treatment where there is continuous treatment for such injury, illness or condition.
+- (ii) the date of the last treatment where there is continuous treatment for such personal injury, illness, or condition.

 The term “continuous treatment” shall not include examinations undertaken at the request of the patient for the sole purpose of ascertaining the state of the patient’s condition.

-The term “foreign object” shall not include a chemical compound, fixation device or prosthetic aid or device.
+The term “foreign object” shall not include a chemical compound, fixation device, or prosthetic aid device.

 What is the significance of the “continuous treatment” doctrine in your New York medical malpractice case?

 The “continuous treatment” doctrine applies a toll to the statute of limitation.
-This is important in determining whether a lawsuit is commenced within the 2 ½ year period or if a municipality is involved whether a notice of claim was filed within the 90 day period after the claim arise.
-Under the “continuous treatment” doctrine a Statute of Limitations or a notice of claim period does not begin to run until the course of treatment which includes the wrongful acts or omissions has run continuously and is related to the same original condition or complaint.
+This is important in determining whether a lawsuit is commenced within the 2 ½ year period or if a municipality is involved whether a notice of claim was filed within the 90 day period after the claim arises.
+Under the “continuous treatment” doctrine, a Statute of Limitations or a notice of claim period does not begin to run until the course of treatment which includes the wrongful acts or omissions, has run continuously and is related to the same original condition or complaint.

 Free Legal Consultation

-If you or a loved one have been injured as a result of the negligence of a doctor, nurse or hospital the law has strict deadlines to seek compensation for your damages call New York medical malpractice lawyer Bryan J. Hutchinson now at (718) 671-0900 for a free confidential consultation.
+If you or a loved one have been injured due to the negligence of a doctor, nurse, or hospital, the law has strict deadlines to seek compensation for your damages.
+Call New York medical malpractice lawyer Bryan J. Hutchinson now at (718) 671-0900 for a free consultation.